Jed S. Rakoff: Aguinda v. Texaco

 Rakoff presided over a class-action lawsuit against Texaco, brought under the Alien Tort Claims Act, by a class of Ecuadoreans, including several indigenous tribes, claiming that Texaco caused extensive destruction to the Oriente rainforest.
 He dismissed the case on forum non conveniens grounds, writing: "While reserving final decision on this motion, the Court is tentatively of the view that, if Ecuador provides an adequate alternative forum, it is the proper place to try these cases, with the Peruvian plaintiffs afforded the alternative of a Peruvian forum if they so prefer.
 Indeed, the voluminous record before the Court demonstrates that these cases... have everything to do with Ecuador and very little to do with the United States.
 Moreover, the notion that a New York jury (which plaintiffs have demanded) applying Ecuadorian law (which likely governs the claims here made) could meaningfully assess what occurred in the Amazonian rainforests of Ecuador in the late 1960s and early 1970s is problematic on its face".
 Rakoff's decision was affirmed on appeal, 303 F.3d 470 (2d Cir.
 2002).

 Motorola Credit Corp. v.
 Uzan

 Motorola Credit Corporation and Nokia brought suit against the Uzan family of Turkey.
 Rakoff found that the Uzans perpetrated multi-billion-dollar fraud in connivance with various corporate defendants, involving the making of numerous false statements designed to induce Motorola and Nokia to extend the loans in issue, diluting the collateral pledged to secure the loans, and filing false criminal charges in Turkey against plaintiffs' senior executives, claiming the executives engaged in "explicit and armed threat[s] to kill", blackmail, and kidnap members of the Uzan family.
-Rakoff awarded over $2.1 billion in compensatory damages and an equal amount in punitive damages (Motorola Credit Corp. v.
-Uzan, 274 F. Supp.
-2d 481 (S.D.N.Y.
-2003), affirmed, 388 F.3d 39 (2d Cir.
-2004)).
+Rakoff awarded over $2.1 billion in compensatory damages and an equal amount in punitive damages.